NAPLAN Preparation

 How much does Edvora cost compared to a NAPLAN tutor?

 Edvora costs $19 per month for full access to all year levels, exam types, and adaptive practice.
 By comparison, a private NAPLAN tutor typically costs $60-120 per hour.
-Over a 12-week preparation period, Edvora saves families over $2,000 while providing unlimited practice and detailed analytics.
+Over a 12-week preparation period, Edvora saves families over $2,000 while providing unlimited practice and topic-level progress tracking.

 No credit card required.
 See how Edvora's adaptive engine pinpoints your child's strengths and gaps in under 10 minutes.